It went viral: Gabigol and Felipão have different receptions, and Fred shows that there are eternal relationships | football

 It’s okay that Hulk left his in Galo’s victory over Juventude.
 But what he did on Sasha’s goal, what decided the game, was nothing.

-Lisca and Vasco did not have such an intense relationship.
+Lisca and Vasco didn’t have such an intense relationship.
 The relationship ended prematurely.
 But some affection remained.
 The coach debuted for Sport precisely against the former club, and there were caresses.

 Lisca receives the caress of Vasco fans — Photo: Lucas Senna